4wheeljive/AnimARTrixPlayground/README.md

 TODO
-- Get UI to reflect current controller parameters on BLE reconnect
+- Get UI to reflect current controller parameters on BLE reconnect :: In progress
-- Create framework for saving and retrieving animation presets
+- Create framework for saving and retrieving animation presets :: In progress

+- Provide for more precise inputs (sliders are great for exploration, but not refinement!)

 - Fine-tune parameter:
   - functions (how they affect an animation)
   - values (ranges/steps/etc.)